snowman-repos/book/project_managers/README.md

-Step 5: Define key success factors
-Every project team member needs to know what it takes to have a successful project.
-Take the time to define in specific terms each item that will be required for success.
-Validate your list with the project owner(s).

 Step 6: Schedule the project kickoff meeting
 It is important for all project team members to participate in the kickoff meeting.
 Send a communication to each participant with a preferred time and date and include options in case they are unavailable.
 Even if someone is “out of pocket,” he or she can participate by phone.